MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 1. Contact your operator to port your numbers to Operator Connect.
 See [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory) to find your operator's website.

-2. After your operator completes the porting order, you can unassign your users' Calling Plan phone numbers, and remove the Calling Plan License.
-Then, your operator can upload the numbers to your tenant.
+2. After your operator completes the porting order, your operator will upload the numbers to your tenant.

 3. Assign Operator Connect numbers to users by using the Teams admin center or by using PowerShell.
 For more information, see [Assign numbers](#assign-numbers).

 ### Move numbers from Direct Routing to Operator Connect

-To move numbers from Direct Routing to Operator Connect, the existing Direct Routing number that was uploaded to your tenant by your operator must be removed from the user it's assigned to.
-Then, after the number is migrated to Operator Connect, you can re-assign the number to the user.
 To move from Direct Routing to Operator Connect with on-premises or online phone numbers, follow the steps below:

->[!IMPORTANT]
-> The phone number will be out of service during the migration, so coordinate with your Operator Connect operator before you begin.

-#### Step 1 - Remove existing Direct Routing numbers.
+#### Step 1 - Identify if the existing Direct Routing numbers are assigned online or on-premises.

 How you remove your existing Direct Routing numbers depends whether the number is assigned on-premises or online.
 To check, run the following Teams PowerShell Module command: